Jeremy Porter: Fidrych

-Jeremy Porter & The Tucos
+Jeremy Porter and The Tucos

 In December 2010, frustrated with the lack of activity with Fidrych and bored with the lack of camaraderie and volume that comes with playing and touring solo-acoustic, Porter formed Jeremy Porter & The Tucos with OffRamps/Fidrych bassist Jason Bowes and drummer Gabriel Doman, who had once tried out on Guitar for Clashback several years earlier.
 Jeremy Porter & The Tucos became very active very quickly and were soon opening for national acts around Detroit and doing short runs of shows around the Midwest.
-In 2013 they released Partner In Crime and in 2015 they released Above The Sweet Tea Line (with new bassist Patrick O’Harris), both on Detroit's New Fortune Records, to great reviews.
+In 2013 they released Partner in Crime and in 2015 they released Above The Sweet Tea Line (with new bassist Patrick O’Harris), both on Detroit's New Fortune Records, to great reviews.
 The band has toured more extensively than any of Porter's past projects, hitting the Midwest.
-East Coast, Southeast, Southwest and Deep South as well as Canada multiple times, and was nominated for a Detroit Music Award for “Outstanding Punk/Indie/Alternative Artist/Group” in 2016, Porter's first nomination since SlugBug in 1992.
+East Coast, Southeast, Southwest and Deep South as well as Canada multiple times, and was nominated for a Detroit Music Award for "Outstanding Punk/Indie/Alternative Artist/Group" in 2016, Porter's first nomination since SlugBug in 1992.

 In 2017, Jeremy Porter and The Tucos played over 40 shows across the US and Canada, including an October run that took them through the Dustbowl and back to Texas for the first time since 2014.
 They opened shows in Detroit for Ha Ha Tonka (band) and Beach Slang and released their third album, and first for the Lansing-based GTG Records, "Don't Worry, It's Not Contagious."
 2018 saw The Tucos play their first ever shows overseas with a nine-show tour of the UK in October.
-They also released their fifth 7" single "At Least She's Still In Love With You".
+They also released their fifth 7" single "At Least She's Still in Love With You".